AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 ---
-title: Configure in the dashboard
+title: Payment Services Settings
-description: After installation, you can configure [!DNL Payment Services] in the dashboard.
+description: After installation, you can configure [!DNL Payment Services] in the Home.
 role: Admin, User
 level: Intermediate
-exl-id: 015c5c8c-8184-45c1-932a-f4365ddf5a30
 ---
-# Configure in the Dashboard
+# Configure in the Home view

-You can customize [!DNL Payment Services] to your needs with helpful configuration options in the dashboard.
+You can customize [!DNL Payment Services] to your needs with helpful settings in the Home view.

-When you click [!UICONTROL Settings] in the dashboard, you can quickly configure [!DNL Payment Services] for Adobe Commerce and Magento Open Source.
-These configuration options apply only to the environment that is set in the [!UICONTROL Payment mode] field in the General settings.
+To configure [!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] click **[!UICONTROL Settings]**.
+These configuration options apply only to the environment that is set in the _[!UICONTROL Payment mode]_ field in the General settings.

 See the [[!UICONTROL General] settings section](#general-settings) for more information.